Dysport in Washington, DC

 Why is Injector Selection More Important Than Ever?

-Studies indicate that Dysport possibly disperses more widely than Botox Cosmetic when injected.
+Studies indicate that Dysport may possibly disperse more widely than Botox Cosmetic when injected.
 While this is advantageous when treating broader areas of small wrinkles such as crows feet, when used to treat glabellar lines of the forehead it could lead to increased occurrence of ptosis (drooping eyelid) if injected by someone inexperienced with Dysport.
-As Washington DC’s largest Cosmetic Injectable Practice and the only area Practice to perform the FDA Clinical Trials for Dysport the Center for Laser Surgery has the most experience using Dysport in the Washington, DC, Maryland, and Virginia areas.
+As Washington DC’s largest Cosmetic Injectable Practice and with our experience performing the Dysport FDA Clinical Trial, we are the most experienced practice using Dysport in the Washington, DC, Maryland, and Virginia areas.

 How does Dysport work?